 Former Secretary-General Ban Ki-moon (second left), Former Executive Director of UNFCCC - Christiana Figueres (left), Former Foreign Minister of France and President of the UN Climate Change Conference in Paris (COP21) - Laurent Fabius, and Former President of France - François Hollande (right), celebrate historic adoption of Paris Agreement.

 The Paris Agreement

 Climate change is a global emergency that goes beyond national borders.
-It is an issue that requires coordinated solutions at all levels and international cooperation to help countries move toward a low-carbon economy.
+It is an issue that requires international cooperation and coordinated solutions at all levels.

-To tackle climate change and its negative impacts, 197 countries adopted the Paris Agreement at the COP21 in Paris on 12 December 2015.
-Entered into force less than a year later, the deal aims to substantially reduce global greenhouse gas emissions and to limit the global temperature increase in this century to 2 degrees Celsius while pursuing means to limit the increase even further to 1.5 degrees.
+substantially reduce global greenhouse gas emissions to limit the global temperature increase in this century to 2 degrees Celsius while pursuing efforts to limit the increase even further to 1.5 degrees;

 To keep global temperatures well below 2C (3.6F) above pre-industrial times while pursuing means to limit the increase to 1.5C.

 To review countries’ contribution to cutting emissions every five years

 To help poorer nations by providing climate finance to adapt to climate change and switch to renewable energy

 Aidan Gallagher: The Paris Agreement Works